Steve King: Support for far-right politics

 On March 12, 2017, King expressed his support for Geert Wilders, a far-right Dutch politician known for his anti-Islam views, leading up to the election in the Netherlands, stating, "Wilders understands that culture and demographics are our destiny" and "We can't restore our civilization with somebody else's babies," referring to his views on ending birthright citizenship and promoting "an America that's just so homogenous that we look a lot [sic] the same."
 His statements received criticism from other politicians, including several Republicans, with Jeb Bush responding that "America is a nation of immigrants"; despite the backlash, King defended his statements.
 Others reported that King's statements were well received among white nationalists, garnering support from prominent members of that community.
 The next day on CNN, King said he was referring to culture, not ethnicity, saying: "It's the culture, not the blood.
 If you can go anywhere in the world and adopt these babies and put them into households that were already assimilated in America, those babies will grow up as American as any other baby with as much patriotism and love of country as any other baby."
 Former Ku Klux Klan leader David Duke praised King's statement.

-King supported French right-wing populist politician, leader of the Front National Marine Le Pen in the French 2017 presidential election.
-He sent her a message stating: "Our shared civilization must be saved".